While it’s only become a more popular buzzword in the past decade, the concept of Emotional Intelligence skills has been around for at least 25 years.

 If you’re interested in finding out more about social skills and Emotional Intelligence, Goleman’s (1995) book is a brilliant place to start—which is why it was on the NY Times list of Best Sellers for at least 18 months.
 Here’s a short list of great reading material on EI, including a nice audiobook:

-At the Heart of Leadership by Joshua Freedman (Amazon)
+- At the Heart of Leadership: How To Get Results with Emotional Intelligence by Joshua Freedman (Amazon)

 Here are some cute books to teach Emotional Intelligence skills to the little ones, too: